openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Login plug-in** - Administration Console System Settings plug-in used for configuring remote login and authentication by IP address options.

-**Login Notice Editor plug-in** - Administration Console System Settings plug-in used to edit the notice that appears when users log in to EQUELLA.
+**Login Notice Editor plug-in** - Administration Console System Settings plug-in used to edit the notice that appears when users log in to openEQUELLA.

 **Mail server** - Computer that sends and receives email on behalf of users and holds them for later retrieval.

-**Mail Server plug-in** - Administration Console System Settings plug-in that enables the configuration of automatically generated emails to EQUELLA users.
+**Mail Server plug-in** - Administration Console System Settings plug-in that enables the configuration of automatically generated emails to openEQUELLA users.

 **Make live** - Item administration operation that returns items that have been archived to a live state, making them discoverable to users with the appropriate privileges.

 **Manage Activations** - Copyright management page where, depending on the privileges granted, previously activated copyright compliant items can be deactivated, deleted, or rolled-over for further use.
-Typically accessed through the Administer group in the EQUELLA Home page navigation pane.
+Typically accessed through the Administer group in the openEQUELLA Home page navigation pane.

 **MERLOT** - Multimedia Educational Resource for Learning and Online Teaching—searchable online collection of learning materials.

 **Metadata** - Descriptive data usually comprising keywords, descriptions, dates and other information describing the contents of an item.
-Metadata is used for searching and managing items within the EQUELLA Digital Repository.
+Metadata is used for searching and managing items within the openEQUELLA Digital Repository.

 **Metadata mapping** - Enables the automatic mapping of metadata from a contributed item or literal value to a particular schema node of the collection schema during contribution.

 **Metadata schema** - Storage structure used to hold an item’s metadata.
-A metadata schema that conforms to an available standard increases the effectiveness and operability of items, enabling searching and management of items within the EQUELLA Digital Repository.
+A metadata schema that conforms to an available standard increases the effectiveness and operability of items, enabling searching and management of items within the openEQUELLA Digital Repository.

 **Metadata target** - Schema item designated as the storage area for entered data.